Fernando Castro (Colombian footballer): Career

-After having finalized his commitments with Atlético Huila, he terminated his agreement with the club in December 2014 so he could be hired for the 2015 season by the Deportivo Cali, the team that had returned like a helmsman after twelve years.
+After having finalized his commitments with Atlético Huila, he terminated his agreement with the club in December 2014 so he could be hired for the 2015 season by Deportivo Cali, the team that had returned like a helmsman after 12 years.
 His return to the Deportivo Cali was marked by a brief controversy due to contractual disputes with his old club, since the huilense team did not arrive at an agreement with the Deportivo Cali to cease the agreement that Castro had until June 2015.
 Due to all this, he was banished from the field at the start of the league game, and had to direct from the grandstand until the legal lawsuit was resolved.
-After remaining in third place in the confrontation phase between all the teams of the 2015 tournament opening, the Deportivo Cali, directed by Castro, moved to the second phase of the competition, where they were able to surpass the Atlético Nacional, resulting in their instant elimination in the quarter-finals.
-Playing against the club the Millonarios in the semi-final resulted in facing the Deportivo Independiente Medellín for the title, where they would win and achieve the ninth title for the Deportivo Cali and the second title in his professional career.
+After remaining in third place in the confrontation phase between all the teams of the 2015 tournament opening, the Deportivo Cali, directed by Castro, moved to the second phase of the competition, where they were able to surpass Atlético Nacional, resulting in their instant elimination in the quarter-finals.
+Playing against Millonarios in the semi-final resulted in facing Deportivo Independiente Medellín for the title, where they would win and achieve the ninth title for Deportivo Cali and the second title in his professional career.

 The trainer from Manizales has also headed to the teams Cúcuta Deportivo, Envigado FC, Independent Medellín, Millonarios and Once Caldas, but he has not had as much success with these groups.